F5Networks/f5-cloud-failover-extension/docs/userguide/aws.rst

 #.
 Create two sets of tags for Elastic IP addresses:

    - a key-value pair that will correspond to the key-value pair in the `failoverAddresses.scopingTags` section of the CFE declaration.

+     ..
+NOTE:: If you use our declaration example, the key-value tag should be ``"f5_cloud_failover_label":"mydeployment"

-   - a special key called ``f5_cloud_failover_vips`` that contains a comma-separated list of addresses mapping to a private IP address on each instance in the cluster that the Elastic IP is associated with.
-For example: ``10.0.0.10,10.0.0.11``
+   - a key-value pair with the reserved key called ``f5_cloud_failover_vips`` that contains a comma-separated list of addresses mapping to a private IP address on each instance in the cluster that the Elastic IP is associated with.
+For example: ``:f5_cloud_failover_vips":"10.0.10.21,10.110.22"``

 #.
 Create a NIC mapping tag: a key-value pair where the key is static but the value is user-provided (for example, ``f5_cloud_failover_nic_map:<your value>``).
 This tag must match the corresponding NIC on the secondary BIG-IP.